Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) is a useful browser extension specifically for reporting all changes in Redux state.

-Whenever an action is dispatched, it will show in the extension along with what was changed in the state.
+Whenever an action is dispatched, it will show in the extension along with what was changed.

-If you aren't using middleware (in a future post), then just add this line in the `createStore` line.
+If you aren't using middleware (in a future post), then just add the value shown below as a second argument in the `createStore`.

 ```js
 const store = createStore(